Hakkari (tribe): Region

-The Hakkari tribe resided in eastern part of Zozān region, in the district of Jabal al-Hakkariyya. located Between modern day northeast of Mosul highlands and the Foothills of western Adharbayjān, near the Gulmarkiyya tribe.
-Their domain included Asheb or Asep, Tushi or Tusi, Judaydla catles, Suri, Harur, Malasi, Babukha, Bakza and Jabal Luhayja to the north of Mosul (in the direction of Nisibis).
+The Hakkari tribe resided in the eastern part of Zozān region, in the district of Jabal al-Hakkariyya, located between modern day northeast Mosul highlands and the foothills of western Adharbayjān, near the Gulmarkiyya tribe.
+Their domain included Asheb or Asep, Tushi or Tusi, Judaydla catles, Suri, Harur, Malasi, Babukha, Bakza and Jabal Luhayja, to the north of Mosul (in the direction of Nisibis).
 Ashib was their capital.

 History

 Early record

 The tribe lived a nomadic lifestyle in the early 10th century.
 In 979, The Hakkari tribe moved further westward crossing the Great Zab river, and taking over the Beth Daseni, an old Nestorian diocese.
 They then began massacring the local Christian population.
 According to 10th century Syriac writer, Joseph Busnaya, over 5,000 Christians were massacred by the Hakkari Kurds.

 In 980AD, the Buyid ruler, Fanna Khusraw sent an expedition against the Hakkari tribe, probably as punishment as a response to their mass murder of Christians in Dasen.
 The Hakkari chief was besieged by the Buyid army, the Buyids promised the Hakkari chief that if he surrendered he would be spared.
 However when the Hakkari chief surrendered, he was crucified and his body was put on display on the road to Mosul.

 The Hakkariyya tribe submitted to Badh ibn Dustak and were incorporated into the Marwanid realm.